 Some stepped shaped diamonds, like an Emerald cut, tend to make it easier to see the inclusions and therefore require a higher clarity grade to be eye clean.
 I also don’t particular care for the heart shape – but this is a matter of taste.

-I don’t know what diamond shape my fiancé wants.
+I don’t know what diamond shape our fiancé wants.
 What should I do?

 Tell her you narrowed it down to 2 shapes (use round and princess cut) and ask her to decide which of those 2 she wants.
 I have found that she will either say which of those 2 she likes (round most of the time) or say something like “Oh, what about a Cushion cut…” in which case you have your answer!